ManiMozaffar/awesome-resumes/README.md

   - ✅ **Highlight any promotions, leadership positions, or additional responsibilities you took on**
   - ✅ **Tailor your bullet points to match the requirements of the job you are applying for**
     - Example: Applying to a frontend job
-    - 👎 • Refactored the backend's code for beter coding readability, easier maintenance and development
+    - 👎 • Refactored the backend's code for better coding readability, easier maintenance and development
-    - 👍 • Improved coding readability by refactoring some codes with providing proper documenantion
+    - 👍 • Improved coding readability by refactoring some codes with providing proper documentation
   - ❌ **Don't exaggerate or embellish your accomplishments, but also don't be too modest**
     - 👎 • Single-handedly developed and launched a new product that generated millions in revenue
     - 👍 • Collaborated with a team to develop and launch a new product that generated significant revenue